mpalmer/puppet-module-phpfpm/README.md

 See the documentation for each type for all the gory details on what each type can do, and how to make it do it.

+# Licence

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3, as published by the Free Software Foundation.